Marquez-David/SpotifyClone/README.md

 ## Structure

-This project includes a mobile app and a website, both Spotify clones, built with React Native and Astro, respectively, in addition to other technologies.
+This project includes a mobile app and a website, both Spotify clones, built with React Native and NextJS, respectively, in addition to other technologies.
 The structure of the project can be summarized as follows:

 1. `mobile` #Spotify mobile application.
 2. `web` #Spotify web application.